datalad/talk-2019-mila/README.md

 # DataLad

 Talk on DataLad's data management capabilities, how it aids open science efforts and helps achieve improved reproducibility in a FAIR way.
-Heavily based on the Bernstein Go Fair talk by Michael Hanke.
-Presented at the OpenNeuro kick-off meeting, Stanford, 2018 by Yaroslav O. Halchenko.
+Heavily based on the Bernstein Go Fair talk by Michael Hanke, then with mods for OpenNeuro kick-off meeting, Stanford, 2018 by Yaroslav O. Halchenko, and finally expanded for MILA.

 URLs in the slides ATM are tuned for offline presentation.